Zachary Decker, Ph.D.

 Whether as a guest on a Buffs Talk Science podcast, or as a co-wizard at a CU wizards STEM seminar for kids I am always looking to spread exciting science!

-Current Research
+Recent Research

 DSC09269.jpg

-Nanoparticles are in the air - especially near airports
+Oil is in the air — especially near airports

 Zachary Decker (left) and Peter Alpert (right) discussing at the field research site near the Zürich airport.